bytetriper/LM4LV/README.md

 All parameters are default to be frozen except for the task token (always trainable).
 To enable LoRA-finetuning, add `--lora_enable` in the script.
 To enable vision module training, add `--train_adapter , --train_deadpater, --train_encoder, --train_decoder` for training the corresponding modules.

 For more costomizations, please see `src/train.py` and `src/batch_generate.py` for more details.
+This script runs well on 4xA100 80G GPUs.
+If you're using other GPUs, you may need to adjust the batch size accordingly.

 ### Evaluation 🕐